Steph-Blondet/tic-tac-toe/README.md

 -------------------
-*This tic tac toe lab was done during week 2 day 4 of the Full Stack Web Development Immersive Program. *Designed and Developed by Stephanie Blondet, November 2016
+*This tic tac toe lab was done during week 2 day 4 of the Full Stack Web Development Immersive Program at General Assembly. *Designed and Developed by Stephanie Blondet, November 2016